 The advantage of being an architecture firm is that clients come to you for specific services.
 No one randomly calls your firm in search of building maintenance or catering.
 Your clients and potential clients have a good grasp of what you might do for them.
 The disadvantage of an architectural firm’s marketing efforts is the same as the advantage.
 Your prospective clients usually turn to you with a specific need, which makes lead generation a little trickier.

 Considering all the ways you can market your firm’s services, paid advertising—PPC or pay-per-click—may be the smart digital marketing strategy that makes a difference in your lead generation success rate.

 If you’re not already familiar with PPC, it may seem like just another set of initials to know in an already acronym-rich industry, but consider our take on what you need to know about it, why it is important, and why all architecture firms need to use this method.

 What is Pay-Per-Click (PPC) Advertising?

-The caveat here is that you’re paying to have the privilege of showing your digital advertisement in these spaces.
-While some firms might balk at the idea of the added cost, most who are savvy in their marketing efforts know that this is the fastest way to see results.
+Yes, you’re paying to have the privilege of showing your digital advertisement in these search engines and some firms might balk at the idea of the added cost and “paying” for what should be free results of an online search.